BoolSPL/BoolSPL-CUDA-Library/README.md

 # BoolSPL: A library with parallel algorithms for Boolean functions and S-boxes for GPU

-BoolSPL is open source project for study S-boxes
+BoolSPL is open source project for study Boolean and Vector Boolean function(s) (S-boxes)

 #### Current release: v0.2